How to install and start using py5

 What’s this?

-py5 is a library that allows us to use the vocabulary and graphical infrastructure of Processing with the Python programming language (Python 3).
+py5 is a library⚹ that allows us to use the vocabulary and graphical infrastructure of Processing with the Python programming language (Python 3).

 Processing is a Free and Open Source (FLOSS) programming platform started in 2001 by Casey Reas and Ben Fry, widely used by artists and designers, as well as for teaching programming in a visual context.
 It allows you to generate interactive software with the most diverse purposes and visual interfaces, as well as exporting bitmap/raster images (like PNG and JPG), animations or 2D and 3D vector files (like PDF and SVG, among others).
 The community enjoys a rich ecosystem of people who produce resources such as teaching examples and freely shared code libraries.

-- A Python 3 interpreter (version 3.8 or later);
+- You’ll need a Python 3 interpreter (version 3.9 or later);

 - Download and install a version of the Thonny IDE that comes with Python 3.10 or greater;